DLR-RM/rl-baselines3-zoo/README.md

 <!-- <img src="images/BipedalWalkerHardcorePPO.gif" align="right" width="35%"/> -->

-A Training Framework for Reinforcement Learning (RL), together with a collection of trained agents, with tuned hyperparameters, using [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3).
+RL Baselines3 Zoo is a training framework for Reinforcement Learning (RL), using [Stable Baselines3](https://github.com/DLR-RM/stable-baselines3).

+It provides scripts for training, evaluating agents, tuning hyperparameters, plotting results and recording videos.

+In addition, it includes a collection of tuned hyperparameters for common environments and RL algorithms, and agents trained with those settings.

 We are **looking for contributors** to complete the collection!